GL0VGames/KnifeFight/README.md

 #### Feint

 If you don't know what a feint is, a feint is a false attack, meant to trick your opponent into reacting, so that you can attack them.
 When you play a **King**, both players flip their cards at the same time like usual, but right after, you play another card of your choice from your hand.

+#### Reflect

+Adrenaline is powerful stuff, and often allows you to do things you wouldn't normally be able to accomplish.
+In combat, it can be life saving, but you can't rely on it.
+When you play your one *Joker*, overpower your opponent and reflect their attack back at them.
+Of course, they might not play an attack, so you need to be careful and not waste your card.

 ##  Example